 The following is a brief description of the projects that you have an opportunity to complete this semester.
 You should decide early which of the projects interest you most and plan accordingly.
 Specific instructions for each project assignment are posted on Blackboard.

-Project Brief Description Chapters Due Date Troject Prenatal Development, Infancy, and Early Childhoo Due Duic 1 Interview two adults (one male, one female) outside of 2-5 1 classmates, with regard to their attitudes concerning various 2 3 technological advances in assisted reproductive technology and prenatal development.
+Project Brief Description Chapters Due Date Prenatal Development, Infancy, and Early Childhoo d 1 Interview two adults (one male, one female) outside of 2-5 classmates, with regard to their attitudes concerning various technological advances in assisted reproductive technology and prenatal development.
 2. Since we have no memories of the first few years of our lives, 2-5 we must rely on those who took care of us to tell us what our early lives were like.
 Learn about your early physical development by interviewing your parent(s) or guardian(s).
 School-Age Children 3 Conduct Piagetian conservation tasks with two children 6-7 (about 3-9 years of age).
 Record and report their responses.
 4. Visit http://datacenter.kidscount.org/ and research child 6-7 maltreatment, poverty, and other indicators that you think are particularly notable in your state.
 Adolescence 5 Write a letter to your future child describing the physical and 8-9 psychological changes that they will experience during puberty 6 Analyze media in relation to adolescent development.
 Choose 8-9 a topic related to adolescent development and analyze its depiction in the media.

-Application Project I Due Week 3 Young and Middle Adulthood 7 Learn about alcohol use and addiction from the National 10-13 Institute on Alcohol Abuse and Alcoholism. histitute on Alcohol Abuse and Alcoholishi.
-8 Interview a family member, friend, or community member, 10-13 who is at least 35 years of age, about his/her career experiences.
-Late Adulthood 9 14-15 , Conduct interviews with two people (one male, one female) 14-13 in late adulthood about their experience of aging.
-Dying • 10 Learn about national and local bereavement support groups 16 and services. und bet vices.
-Application Project II Due Week 7
+Application Project I Due Week 6

+Young and Middle Adulthood

+7 Learn about alcohol use and addiction from the National Institute on Alcohol Abuse and Alcoholism.
+10-13

+8 Interview a family member, friend, or community member, who is at least 35 years of age, about his/her career experiences.
+10-13

+Late Adulthood •

+9 Conduct interviews with two people (one male, one female) in late adulthood about their experience of aging.
+14-15

+Dying ı

+10 Learn about national and local bereavement support groups and services.
+16

+Application Project II Due Week 15